 Sandpaper on your skin, skidding tires, arguing with your significant other …

-In business, friction is the level of difficulty customers have in doing business with your company.
+In business, friction is the level of difficulty customers have in doing business with our companies.

 Smooth the path from hello to sale

-An usher at a grand theater noticed a cowboy sprawled across three seats near the stage.
+An usher at a grand theatre noticed a cowboy sprawled across three seats near the stage.
 "Sorry, sir, but you're only allowed one seat," the usher said to the cowboy.

 The cowboy didn’t move.

 Annoyed, the usher repeated, "Sir, you’re only allowed one seat.
 If you don't get up, I'm going to call the manager."